huridocs/uwazi-documentation/admin-docs/organising-your-collection.md

-# ORGANISING and EXPLORING YOUR COLLECTION
+# ORGANISING & EXPLORING YOUR COLLECTION

 ## How to view entities and documents